 To stop your thread and use another one, finish the half-cross you are doing, then go on the wrong side of the fabric.
 Stick your needle under a strand of floss, and then under the small loop you just created.
 Tighten and cut the floss.

-Measure your embroidery, take margins into account.
+To frame your embroidery, measure it, take margins into account.
 A bright colour frame may draw attention from your embroidery.
-I used a 24 cm x 30 cm black wooden frame.